-Back when I was trying to conceive, I constantly scanned my body for signs of early pregnancy.
+Back when I was trying to conceive, I constantly scanned my body for early signs of pregnancy.
 Was I more tired than usual.
 Moody?
 Were my breasts tender or swollen, and could my husband double check to make sure?
 Did cramps mean there was a party starting in my uterus?
 And most importantly, was my period late?

 Those years were lots of fun, burning through hundreds of dollars worth of pregnancy tests while playing amateur OB-Gyn.
 But eventually, I had two beautiful kids, and my husband and I decided our family was complete.